homeylab/bookstack-file-exporter/README.md

 }
 ```

-You may notice some directories (books) and/or files (pages) in the archive have a random string at the end, example - `nKA`: `user-and-group-management-nKA`.
-This is expected and is because there were resources with the same name created in another shelve and bookstack adds a string at the end to ensure uniqueness.

 ### Images
 Images will be dumped in a separate directory, `images` within the page parent (book/chapter) directory it belongs to.
 The relative path will be `{parent}/images/{page}/{image_name}`.
 As shown earlier:

 ```